eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 the settings that the user needs.
 Users can create several types using the same builder, but the changes applied to the builder don't affect to the types created previously.
-Every object created by a builder must be deleted calling the ``DeleteType`` method of the Dynamic Type builder Factory.
+Every object created by a builder must be deleted calling the ``delete_type`` method of the Dynamic Type builder Factory.

 **Dynamic Type**